ignabelitzky/tiny-programs/README.md

 ## Videos

-You can find video demonstrations of the project below:
+You can find video demonstrations of some of the projects below:

 ### Sonic game